pixlee/android-sdk/doc/KOTLIN.md

 # Initialize SDK
 ### You must do this before using this SDK!!
 #### Register Pixlee credentials
 - Before accessing any Pixlee API, you must initialize the `PXLClient`.
-To set the API key, call the static method initialize:
+To set the API key, call the static method initialize.
+The simplest way for this is you put this code in your Application class:
     ```
     // If you need only to use @Get APIs
     #!kotlin